 The FTC requires that potential employees be made aware that pre employment background checks will be performed and that the information will be used to make a decision about whether they will be hired.
 A notice must be provided in writing and signed by the candidate before the pre employment screening can begin.
 The candidate should be aware of every search that will be performed.

 The aim of the EEOC is to provide an equal opportunity to each candidate, no matter their age, disability, religion or other protected characteristic.
 A candidate cannot be rejected for any of these reasons unless it directly inhibits them from performing the job.

-It is important to be cautious with the source of your pre-employment background checking information to remain compliant with the FCRA.
+It is important to be cautious with the source of your pre employment screening process to remain compliant with the FCRA.
 By using an accredited screening firm, you ensure that the information you get is accurate and obtained legally.

 The NAPBS survey we covered earlier, accuracy in reporting was the top priority of all human resource professionals interviewed (98%).
 However, the majority of respondents stated that the amount of time to receive results was the biggest drawback (68%).
 Ensure that you have allocated enough time between ordering the background check and your employee’s start date.

 While time scales during the hiring process are normally tight, you should still prioritize waiting for the results of a background check before making a decision.
 A background check normally takes around two to five days, but can be longer depending on the level of information that has been requested.

 The potential pitfalls that can be avoided when using background checks from accredited services makes the time spent, worth it for your business.

 You need to demonstrate that you have not discriminated during the hiring process.
 Using accredited background check services is a way to evidence that you have a legitimate reason for turning down a candidate.